"Boone's Original Bicycle Shop"

 With Len’s strength as an accountant and cyclist, combined with Peggy’s drive and bubbly personality, the shop succeeded.
 Under Peggy’s management, they began to sell more and more brands: Trek, Gary Fisher, Klein, Giant, Diamondback and Specialized.
 By the early 1990s, they had outgrown the space and relocated the shop to the Blowing Rock Road location across from McDonald’s.

 Their investment paid off.
 In 1993, Bill Pressly purchased the now “professional shop,” expanding his staff, hours and reputation for being a destination to not only purchase bicycles, but for the full-service repair shop and rental bicycle options.
 After 10 years of ownership, Pressly sold the shop to his manager, Shaw Brown, to allow more time for his true passion, surfing.
-One school year into ownership, Brown’s wife, Sarah, quit her middle school teaching job to join him and work full-time at the shop.
+Having worked for both Peggy & Bill, Shaw was ready to take the reins.
+After the first year of ownership, and five years teaching middle school, his wife Sarah "retired early" to join him and work full-time at the shop.

 Through every transition, Lyons and Norris have been dedicated customers.
 Lyons said he’s watched Boone Bike grow from “amateurs with passion to a professional business, but the enthusiasm still remains.”